simku22/simku22/README.md

 <h3> I'm currently exploring coursework and projects in data visualization and data engineering as I gear up for research and work this upcoming year. </h3>

 <h3> Here you can find listed my relevant work experience, as well as some of my photos and information about my hobbies.
-I regularly compose and listen to new music (mostly jazz and classics), and photograph on film (Canon A-1) and with a digital Fuji XT-20. </h3>
+I regularly compose and listen to new music (mostly jazz and classics), and photograph on film (Canon A-1) and with a digital Fuji XT-20. 📷 </h3>

+<h3> Here's a photo I took at Golden Gardens in Seattle, Washington.
+(2022) </h3>

 <img src="/DSCF6247.jpg" />

 <h4 style="font-size: 14px;">